 Region: Mexico | ABV: 40% | Tasting Notes: Citrus, Brine, Agave

 “This is great quality and affordable tequila that stands out really well with various cocktails,” says Danilo Bozovic of rooftop bar and restaurant Sugar in Miami.
 The Olmeca Altos blanco, which is crafted from blue Weber agave grown at elevations of nearly 7000 feet in the Los Altos region of Jalisco, works particularly well in a Paloma—a mix of tequila, lime juice and grapefruit soda.

-“With an unrivaled smoothness at this price point,” he says, “this tequila can be enjoyed straight or mixed in a cocktail.” —Jonathan Cunningham, bar manager, Husk Barbeque, Greenville, S.C.
+“With an unrivaled smoothness at this price point, this tequila can be enjoyed straight or mixed in a cocktail.” —Jonathan Cunningham, bar manager, Husk Barbeque, Greenville, S.C.

 Best for Tequila and Tonic